fiduh/k8s/eksctl/README.md

 #### Create Kubernetes Cluster with EKSCTL - Standard Mode

-- You get to manage and customize the data plane
+- You get to manage and customize the data plane.
 - Decisions on compute, stoarge, networking etc are soley your responsibility.
-- It gives you room for more flexibility, which also increase the time you need to put in to manage and upgrade your infrastructure
+- It gives you room for more flexibility, which also increase the time you need to put in to manage and upgrade your infrastructure.

 - Addons: CoreDNS, EBS CSI Driver and eks-pod-identity-agent